There is no reason why Muslims should kill and eat animals today.

 As discussed earlier, the Islamic texts are replete with unequivocal instructions clearly forbidding animal abuse.
 Textual evidence aside, where has our humanity gone?
 We should not need a textbook or scholar to teach us compassion.

-One who makes their stomach a graveyard for tortured animals churned out by the meat, egg and dairy industries is neither consuming “halal” nor “tayyib”.
+One who makes their stomach a graveyard for tortured animals churned out by the meat, egg, and dairy industries are neither consuming “halal” nor “tayyib”.